undergrad-partner-school

 In addition to academic support, Landmark College provides a wide range of resources and supports to promote student success.
 These include assistive technology labs, individual tutoring, counseling services, and a robust network of social support.
 The college also offers innovative programs such as the Bridge Experience, a summer program designed to help students transition to college life, and the Internship & Career Connections (ICC) program, which assists students in gaining valuable work experience in their desired field of study.
 Landmark College truly stands out as a supportive, inclusive, and transformative environment for students with diverse learning needs.

-Located in Putney, VT and set in a rural environment, Landmark College is a private four-year college.
-This academic institution uses a semester-based calendar.
+Landmark College is a private four-year college located in Putney, VT and set in a rural environment.
+This institution follows a semester-based calendar.
 It has an acceptance rate of 49%.
 The freshman retention rate at Landmark College is 63%.

 Quick Facts